ArjunReddy07/wind-stf/docs/thesis/md/background.md

 $$
 [\boldsymbol{y}_{t-T+1}, \  \cdots\ , \boldsymbol{y}_{t}] \xrightarrow{f(\cdot)} \boldsymbol{y}_{t+1}
 $$
 For some forecasting problems such as the weather-conditioned wind power generation, the spatial dependency might play an important along with the temporal dependencies themselves (\cite{engeland2017variability}).
 In this work, we consider three different approaches to the ST forecasting problem.
 In a naïve approach, time series for different locations are modeled independently, thus neglecting spatial dependencies.
 In a second approach, the time series are modeled jointly via multivariate forecasting methods.
-Finally, we consider the explicit modeling of both spatial and temporal dependencies via graphical models.
+Finally, we consider the explicit modeling of both spatial and temporal dependencies via graphical methods, which we introduce below.

+**DCRNN (Diffusion Convolutional RNN).** Motivated by the traffic forecasting problem, where spatial dependencies are directional (non-Euclidean), Li et al. (\cite{li2018dcrnn}) recast the spatio-temporal evolution of a variable as a diffusion on a directed graph, where every node corresponds to a sensor.
+The learning process is performed via (1) convolutions on the graph, further integrated with a (2) seq-to-seq learning framework and a (3) scheduled sampling for modeling long-term dependencies.

 Approaches: